Asterix & Obelix: Mission Cleopatra

-Asterix & Obelix: Mission Cleopatra (Astérix et Obélix : Mission Cléopâtre) is a 2002 French/Italian fantasy comedy film written and directed by Alain Chabat and adapted from the comic book series Asterix by René Goscinny and Albert Uderzo.
-Based on the book Asterix and Cleopatra, which had previously been adapted into a 1968 animated film.
-A sequel to Asterix and Obelix vs. Caesar (1999), it is the second installment in the Asterix film series.
+Asterix & Obelix: Mission Cleopatra (Astérix et Obélix : Mission Cléopâtre) is a 2002 fantasy comedy film written and directed by Alain Chabat and adapted from the comic book series Asterix by René Goscinny and Albert Uderzo.
+At the time, it was the most expensive French film ever made.

-Christian Clavier and Gérard Depardieu reprise their roles as Asterix and Obelix, alongside newcomers Jamel Debbouze, Monica Bellucci, Claude Rich, Gérard Darmon, Édouard Baer, Dieudonné, and Chabat himself.

-It was the most expensive French movie at that time, before being beaten by A Very Long Engagement two years later.
 A critical success, it was also a major box office success in France, becoming its most successful film in 36 years and second biggest commercial success of all time after 1966's La Grande Vadrouille.

+Based on the 1965 book Asterix and Cleopatra, which had previously been adapted into a 1968 animated film, it is the second installment in the Asterix film series.
+Christian Clavier and Gérard Depardieu reprise their roles as Asterix and Obelix, alongside newcomers Jamel Debbouze, Monica Bellucci, Claude Rich, Gérard Darmon, Édouard Baer, Dieudonné, as well as Chabat himself.
+It is a sequel to Asterix and Obelix vs. Caesar (1999).

 Plot

-Infuriated by belittlements, Queen Cleopatra makes a deal with Julius Caesar: if the Egyptians build a palace at Alexandria, in three months, which is larger than Caesar's palace in Rome he must acknowledge that Egypt was the greatest of nations.
-To perform this task, Cleopatra hires the architect Numerobis, on pain of death and much to the dismay of Pyradonis, Cleopatra's customary architect.
+Infuriated by belittlements, Queen Cleopatra makes a deal with Julius Caesar.
+If the Egyptians built a palace at Alexandria in three months, which is larger than Caesar's palace in Rome, he must acknowledge that Egypt was the greatest of nations.
+To perform this task, Cleopatra hires the architect Numerobis, on pain of death and much to the dismay of Cleopatra's usual architect, Pyradonis (Amonbofis in French version).
 He and his secretary Papyris discuss the druid Getafix (Panoramix in the original French), whose potion empowers its drinkers; and Numerobis goes in search of him.